Solo Vocal Artist

 - Auditions should include two pieces.
 Repertoire should be age appropriate, MUST be performed from memory and should include: Italian songs and arias from 16th-18th centuries, German Lieder or American art songs.

-$1850 (includes room and board) Tuition due upon acceptance into the program.
+$1,895 (includes room and board) Tuition due upon acceptance into the program.
+For payment plan options please contact the Westminster Office of Continuing Education at 609-924-7416.

 - Two or more programs - $100 discount off each program

-- Family discount - Families sending more than one student receive a $100 discount per program
+- Family discount - Families sending more than one student will receive a $100 discount per program

 Westminster Office of Continuing Education